-Traditional students may take no more than one ADC course per semester with approvals from their Advisor and the ADC advisor.
+Traditional students may take no more than one ADC course per semester with approvals from their Success Coach and the ADC Success Coach.

 In general, a student will register for nine units a semester.
-Because of the accelerated course format, students should speak to the ADC academic advisor if they desire to take more courses.
+Because of the accelerated course format, students should speak to the ADC Success Coach if they desire to take more courses.

-Traditional students may take no more than one ADC course per semester with approvals from their advisor and the ADC advisor.
+Traditional students may take no more than one ADC course per semester with approvals from their Success Coach and the ADC Success Coach.